 A healthy, tasty dish ready in 10 minutes.
-Steamed salmon fillets with homemade spring onion oil is aromatic, moist and tender.
+Steamed salmon fillets with homemade scallion oil is aromatic, moist and tender.

 My favourite way to cook fish has to be steaming.
 Usually it only takes a few minutes to prepare and the fish keeps its moisture and tenderness.
-I steamed some salmon fillets the other day, seasoned with homemade spring onion oil.
+I steamed some salmon fillets the other day, seasoned with homemade scallion oil.
 It was too good not to share with you.

 That day I wanted to prepare a quick lunch for two and I was craving something warm and light.
-After searching in my nearly-empty fridge, I decided to make a dish combining salmon, edamame (aka fresh green soybeans) and homemade spring onion oil.
-Ten minutes later, a healthy, tasty meal was ready to be tucked in (I also served Shanghai spring onion oil noodles as staple).
+After searching in my nearly-empty fridge, I decided to make a dish combining salmon, edamame (aka fresh green soybeans) and homemade scallion oil.
+Ten minutes later, a healthy, tasty meal was ready to be tucked in (I also served Shanghai scallion oil noodles as staple).

-My steamed salmon fillets (葱油三文鱼) with spring onion oil is inspired by classic Cantonese steamed fish in which a whole fish is steamed with ginger and spring onion, then flavoured with seasoned soy sauce.
+My steamed salmon with scallion oil (葱油三文鱼) is inspired by classic Cantonese steamed fish in which a whole fish is steamed with ginger and scallions, then flavoured with seasoned soy sauce.
 Using fillets will save you lots of time in preparing the fish.
-I also add homemade spring onion oil (See how to make it HERE) to enhance the aroma of the dish.
+I also add homemade scallion oil to enhance the aroma of the dish.

 To season the steamed salmon, I use a mixture of light soy sauce, Shaoxing rice wine, sugar and white pepper.
 If you’d like to make this simple dish even simpler, you can use shop-bought seasoned soy sauce for seafood (蒸鱼豉油) to replace all the ingredients mentioned above.

 Thank you for visiting my blog!
-Don’t forget to tell me how you like my steamed salmon after trying it out.
+Don’t forget to tell me how you like it after trying it out.
 I’m always looking forward to hearing from you.